Leisurecraft Launches CT Element Indoor Sauna with Thermo Grandis Wood

 Research at Brazil’s Universidade Federal do Espírito Santo found that fungal weight loss dropped from 34.3% for untreated eucalyptus to 6.05% after thermal modification at 430°F, an 82% improvement.
 The resulting wood is dimensionally stable, moisture-resistant, and carries a deep reddish-brown color that penetrates the entire board rather than sitting on the surface.

 But eucalyptus is a dense hardwood, and that creates a specific trade-off.
 Dense woods conduct heat faster than lighter ones.
 When you sit on a Thermo Grandis bench at 185°F, the wood will feel noticeably warmer against bare skin than a bench made from lighter species.
 The thermal conductivity of a dense modified hardwood runs roughly 0.11–0.14 W/m·K, compared to about 0.09–0.10 W/m·K for thermo-aspen (the wood Auroom builds around) and roughly 0.09 W/m·K for obeche (the bench wood in Kohler’s C1 line).
+For shorter sessions at moderate temperatures, the difference is subtle.
+For longer sits at higher heat, it becomes noticeable.

 Why It Matters